 HEC conference and Roundtable at 1.618 Sustainable Luxury

-The 4th Edition of 1678 Sustainable Luxury Fair took place april 4-6 2014 at at Le Carrreau du Temple.
+The 4th Edition of 1678 Sustainable Luxury Fair took place April 4-6 2014 at Le Carreau du Temple.

 The growing presence of sustainability issues in business and in the luxury landscape cannot be ignored.